Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Experimental Results

-In Table.~\ref{tb:drift}, we show the final drift errors on 23 representative sequences, which cover all the eight types of terrains (a)-(g) shown in Fig.~\ref{fig:terrain}.
-We also note that some sequences cover multiple types of terrains.
-Since the two robots were used for data collection, we use the notation ``CP01, CP02" to denote the robot names in Table.~\ref{tb:drift}.
-In addition, we highlight the results with severe drift (error of norm is over 12m) by red color.
+The RMSE errors of compared methods are shown in Table.~\ref{tb:gpsseq_ate}, where we highlight the best results in bold, while the bad results (RMSE of ATE is over 12m) by underlines.
 The results clearly demonstrate that when skid-steering kinematic parameter $\boldsymbol \xi$ is estimated online, the localization accuracy can be significantly improved.
 This validates our claim that, in order to use odometer measurements of skid-steering robots, the complicated mechanism must be explicitly modelled to avoid accuracy loss.
-It should be noted all the runs in Table.~\ref{tb:drift} started from the same initial guess for $\boldsymbol \xi$, to ensure fair comparisons.
-We also note that, the method of using an IMU and estimating the full 5 kinematic parameters performs best among those methods, by modeling the time-varying scale factors.
+We also note that, the method of using an IMU and estimating the full 5 kinematic parameters, \textbf{VIO W/ $\boldsymbol \xi$}, performs best among those methods, by modeling the time-varying scale factors.
 In fact, the method of estimating only 3 ICR parameters with visual and odometer sensors works well for a portion of the dataset while fails in others (e.g., the datasets under (b,f) categories).
 This is due to the fact that those datasets involve terrain conditions changes, and the scale factor also changes.
 If those factors are not model, the performance will drop.
 Moreover, we note that, under those conditions (e.g., (b,f)), the best performing method still works not as good as the performance in other data sequences.
 This is due to the fact that we used `random walk' process to model the `environmental condition' changes, which is not the `best' assumption when there are rapid road surface changes.
 We will also leave the terrain detection as future work.
+The pure VIO method without wheel odometers, \textbf{VINS-Mono}~\cite{qin2018vins} has a poor performance because of the degeneration motion of ground robots.
+The state-of-the-art odometer aided VIO method, \textbf{VINS-on-Wheels}~\cite{wu2017vins}, shows relatively good pose estimation results, while it is inferior to the proposed method, due to the planar ground assumption and the ideal differential drive model assumption, which does not address the slippage issue.
+The vision-free methods, \textbf{Wheel Odo.
+W/ $\boldsymbol \xi$} and \textbf{Inertial Aided Wheel Odo.}, shows large pose estimation error on most of the sequences, which stands out the substantial help from visual measurements.
+Representative Trajectory estimates on representative sequences are also shown in the Appendix.
+In order to provide insight into how the error of each algorithm grows with the trajectory length, we also calculate the calculated relative pose error (RPE) averaged over all the sequences when GPS measurements are available.
+The RPE results are shown in Table.~\ref{tb:gpsseq_rpe} and Fig.~\ref{fig:gps rpe}, which also support our algorithm claims.